g0v-it/data-budget/README.md

 data-budget is a *Smart Data Management Platform* to feed the http://budget.g0v.it/ web application.

-The platform builds a knowledge base about the Italian Government budget considering :
+The platform builds a knowledge base about the Italian Government budget, considering :

 - "disegno di legge di bilancio" (budget proposal)
 - "legge di bilancio" (the actual budget)